The GEC Founders

 Dr Jo Kandola

 Dr Jo Kandola is a business psychologist and MCIPD professional with extensive experience in the areas of diversity and unconscious bias.
-Jo is the founder of The Bias Gym, a business that applies scientific research to help diminish bias within organisations.
-She has particular expertise on the subject of gender bias and is the co-author of the critically acclaimed book on this subject - 'The Invention of Difference: The story of gender bias at work'.
-Her PhD involved research looking at implicit and explicit gender attitudes and whether these are predictive of workplace gender discrimination.
+Founder of The Bias Gym, a business that applies scientific research to help diminish bias within organisations, she has particular expertise on the subject of gender bias.
+Jo is the co-author of the critically acclaimed book - 'The Invention of Difference: The story of gender bias at work'.
+Her PhD looked at implicit and explicit gender attitudes and whether they are predictive of workplace gender discrimination.

 David is an internationally-known freelance consultant and researcher on gender equality, masculinities and fatherhood, offering strategic support, training and leadership coaching to statutory and third sector service providers.